-- 21 3rd Clue there is a betrayer in the group. - 22 No other gospel writer reports that the disciples did not know who the betrayer was. - 23 Note: John's position with Yahusha. - 24 Note: Peter urges John to find out who the betrayer is, since he's the closest in position.
-Peter must have been across from the table to make eye contact with John. - 25 John does ask the question, but it is silently, as will be noted shortly. - 26 Yahusha answers John quietly to not expose the betrayer by name.
+- 21 3rd Clue there is a betrayer in the group. - No other gospel writer reports that the disciples did not know who the betrayer was. - 23 Note: John's position with Yahusha. - 24 Note: Peter urges John to find out who the betrayer is, since he's the closest in position.
+Peter must have been across from the table to make eye contact with John. - 25 John silently asks this question, as will be noted shortly. - 26 Yahusha answers John quietly to not expose the betrayer by name.
 The dipped 'sop' is involved.
 Judas must have been sitting on the other side of Yahusha.